 How To Score Chestnuts With A Chestnut Knife

-Slit the chestnuts all the way up through the pointed top of the chestnut down again to the bottom, making kind of a vertical “U” cut.
-Go deep enough inside the chestnut with the knife blade to cut through inner skin, but not too deep to avoid cutting the chestnut itself.
+- Slit the chestnuts all the way up through the pointed top of the chestnut down again to the bottom, making kind of a vertical “U” cut.
+Go deep enough inside the chestnut with the knife blade to cut through inner skin, but PAY ATTENTION not to go too deep to avoid cutting the chestnut pulp.
+It takes practice but eventually you'll get a hang of it.

 How To Score Chestnuts With A Regular Knife

-For safety purposes, I recommend you don’t make a vertical “U” cut but rather a long slit cut across the rounded side of a chestnut.
-Again trying to cut through the inner skin but not to cut too deep into the nut.
+- For safety purposes, I recommend you don’t make a vertical “U” cut but rather a long slit cut across the rounded side of a chestnut.
+Try to cut through the inner skin but avoid cutting the chestnut pulp.

-PRO TIP: If the outer shell of the nut seems to hard to cut through, let chestnuts soak in water for 1-2.
+EXTRA TIP: If the outer shell of the nut seems too hard to cut through, let chestnuts soak in water for 1-2.
 Past that time the hard shell will soften just enough and you’ll be able to score chestnuts with ease.

-Bring a pot with water to a boil.
-Add 5-8 chestnuts and boil for 5 minutes.
+- Bring a pot with water to a boil.
+Add 5-8 chestnuts, once water comes to a boil again boil for 5 minutes.

 When chestnuts start to cool the inner skin will be very hard to remove.